 - Xero Small Business Accounting* – Three different packages, all include Payroll and VAT.
 Email integration; cheque printing; mobile app.
 Multi-currency available with the Premium version.

 Essential if you want to create, manage and grow an email list.
 Keep all your email addresses in one place, manage subscribers, send out targeted articles, information and offers to your users or clients.
 Easy to create and use templates or customise with your branding.
 Track your stats.
 Pick one which will expand as your business grows.
-It’s easy to go with one that’s free
+It’s easy to go with one that’s free but can be a problem if it doesn’t have the features you need when you expand beyond the ‘free’ limit.

 - AWeber* – I’ve used this since the beginning.
 New features and functions are added all the time, provides easy to use templates; set up campaigns, segment and target users; built-in image library; email scheduling; broadcasts; follow-ups.